 Sony, Panasonic, Olympus, Fujifilm... do they still have camera launches to come this year?
 The Photokina trade show is arguably still the most significant in the photography industry's calendar, held in Cologne in Germany from September 26-29, 2018.

-Here, we’ve collated the ones the most likely to come true and offered our own predictions as to what we may be seeing before long.
+So what are we likely to see arrive during the rest of 2018?
+Which lines will manufacturers update?
+Here, we’ve collated the camera rumors that are most likely to come true and offered our own predictions as to what we may be seeing before long.